talwrii/scale-table/README.md

 <a href="scale.pdf"> <img src="scale.png" alt="scale"> </img> </a>

 ## Usage
+The table consists of a row for every key, with all the notes in that key marked.
+You can derive the intervals between notes based on the number of grid squares between them.
+The grid has a crosshatched pattern to help you derive these intervals.
+The relative minor of each key is shown in purple.
+This combined with row below and above marks it easy to see the tonic, fifths, fifth, third, and fourth of a key.

+A full two octave is shown so that you can explore both above and below notes.

+## Remaking the table
-You can copy this table and print it.
-If you want to regenerate you can:
+You can copy the table above and print it out.
+If you want to regenerate it (for example to tweak the colouring)

 * clone this repo
 * Create a venv with `python -m venv env`